- What is Node.js

-In this blog post, we will explore the reasons why you can hire NodeJS experts for both frontend and backend development.
+In this blog post, we will explore the reasons why you can for both frontend and backend development.

 What is Node.js?

-Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to execute JavaScript code outside the web browser.
-It is built on the V8 JavaScript engine, the same engine used by Google Chrome, which enables it to execute JavaScript code with high performance and efficiency.
+Node.js operates as an open-source, cross-platform JavaScript runtime environment that enables developers to execute JavaScript code on the server-side.
+The V8 engine from Google Chrome powers Node.js to execute JavaScript code at high speeds while maintaining excellent performance for building modern applications.

 Backend Development with Node.js